 - The OHS holds stray animals on behalf of the City for three full days (not including day of entry).

-- Our staff will guide you through the process of searching for your cat when you get here.
-While you’re here, we can also give you lots of tips for finding your cat!
+- Our staff will guide you through the process of searching for your cat.

-- Come often!
+- Call often!
 Just because you lost your cat yesterday, he may not arrive at the shelter for several days, weeks, or months!
 Don’t stop looking.